Karate: United Kingdom

 In 1975, Great Britain became the first team ever to take the World male team title from Japan after being defeated the previous year in the final.

+Oceania

+The World Karate Federation was first introduced to Oceania as the Oceanian Karate Federation 1973.

+Australia

+The Australian Karate Federation, under the World Karate Federation, was first introduced in 1970.
+In 1972 Frank Novak became the first fully qualified Shotokan instructor to arrive in Australia and teach in the country, establishing the first Shotokan Karate dojo in Australia.
+At karate's debut in the Olympics at the 2020 Summer Olympics, Tsuneari Yahiro became Australia's first Karate Olympian.

 In film and popular culture

 Karate spread rapidly in the West through popular culture.
 In 1950s popular fiction, karate was at times described to readers in near-mythical terms, and it was credible to show Western experts of unarmed combat as unaware of Eastern martial arts of this kind.
 Following the inclusion of judo at the 1964 Tokyo Olympics, there was growing mainstream Western interest in Japanese martial arts, particularly karate, during the 1960s.
 By the 1970s, martial arts films (especially kung fu films and Bruce Lee flicks from Hong Kong) had formed a mainstream genre and launched the "kung fu craze" which propelled karate and other Asian martial arts into mass popularity.
 However, mainstream Western audiences at the time generally did not distinguish between different Asian martial arts such as karate, kung fu and tae kwon do.

+In the film series 007 (1953–present), the main protagonist James Bond is exceptionally skillful in martial arts.
+He is an expert in various types of martial arts including Karate, as well as Judo, Aikido, Brazilian jiu-jitsu, Filipino Eskrima and Krav Maga.

+During the late 20th century, specifically during the 80s and 90s, karate saw a rise in mainstream popularity.
+America in the 80s took hold of the martial arts craze and began to produce more homegrown films in the martial arts genre.
+Films weren't the only popular visual representation of Karate in the 80s, just as arcades grew in popularity, so did Karate in arcade fighting games.
+The first video game to feature fist fighting was Heavyweight Champ in 1976, but it was Karate Champ that popularized the one-on-one fighting game genre in arcades in 1984.
+In 1987, Capcom released Street Fighter, featuring multiple Karateka characters.